TrekCanyon/TrekCanyon/README.md

 - 👀 I’m interested in mathematics
 - 🌱 I’m currently learning real analysis
 - I will share personal answer of some common textbooks, e.g. Abstract algebra, Dummit and baby rudin.
-- 📫 Email me yiningyang011115@gmail.com
+- 📫 If you have any questions, email me yiningyang011115@gmail.com

 <!---
 TrekCanyon/TrekCanyon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.